tthmok/599.90/components.md

 # Assessment Components

 This is a project-based course with seminar-style components.
-Thus, you will be evaluated on your completion of written and coding components, contributing to both online and in-person discussion, as well as your engagement with your client.
+Thus, you will be evaluated on your completion of written and coding components, contributing to both online and in-person discussion.

 ## Component Weighting